28 Hubert Street

 TEL: (US) 1-212-643-1985

-As Executive Director of Brooklyn Arts Council, Charlotte Cohen designs, implements, and furthers the strategic agenda, leadership, and vision of Brooklyn’s foremost nonprofit cultural organization supporting artists.
+As Executive Director at Brooklyn Arts Council (2015–2022), Charlotte designed, implemented, and advanced the strategic agenda, leadership, and vision of Brooklyn’s foremost nonprofit cultural organization supporting artists.

 Daniela Kostova is an interdisciplinary artist working with photography, installation, video, and performance.
 Her practice addresses issues of geography and cultural representation, the production and crossing of socio-cultural borders, and the uneasy process of translation and communication.